0xPolygonID/docs/docs/issuer-node/issuer-node-guide.md

 :::info

-Before you actually act as an Issuer and provide credentials, you need to set up a Polygon ID Issuer Node.
+Before you actually act as an Issuer and provide credentials, you need to set up a optimism ID Issuer Node.
 You can find instructions to get your Issuer Node up and running [<ins>here</ins>](/docs/issuer/setup-issuer-ui.md).

 :::